eroicaleo/doctut2/notes/NotesOnSapien.md

 Unity: The modern science research method is based on collecting empirical observations and connecting them into comprehensive theory with the help of mathematical tools.

+Outline:

+Excerpt:
 Modern science has no dogma.
-Yet it has a common core of research method, which is based on collecting empirical observations, those that we can observe
+Yet it has a common core of research methods, which are all based on collecting empirical observations, those we can observe with at least one of our senses - and putting them together with the help of mathematical tools.

+As modern people came to admit that they don't know the answers to some very important questions, they found it necessary to look for completely new knowledge.